shortcircuitaudio/loopy-docs/howto.md

 - lock all the leads in place using small pieces of masking tapes, but don't bend the leads: this will allow you to rotate the board into its place without dropping all the LED out of the board
 - tight the nut of a few jack socket so that the main board is in place
 - one by one, release LED from their masking tape and make sure they finds the right hole on the front panel: might take a bit of time, so be patient
-- you should be able now to power up the project and do another rundown before soldering all the LED
+- you should be able now to power up the project and do another rundown before soldering all the LED (I strongly suggestt you do this!)
-- if you are happy everything is working as expecteed, you can start soldering one by one all the LED and remove the excess for each lead (shouldn't be much)
+- if you are happy everything is working as expected, you can start soldering one by one all the LED and remove the excess for each lead (shouldn't be much)
 - tight all the sockets
-- job done
+- job done, enjoy your programmable looper! :-)

 ![Looper Midi Socket](./img/DSCF1541.jpg "Looper Midi Socket")
 ![Looper](./img/DSCF1542.jpg "Looper")